wesm/pydata-book/README.md

-# Python for Data Analysis, 2nd Edition
+# Analiza danych z Python, 2. edycja

-Materials and IPython notebooks for "Python for Data Analysis" by Wes McKinney, published by O'Reilly Media
+Materiały i IPython notebooks for "Python for Data Analysis" by Wes McKinney, published by O'Reilly Media

 [Buy the book on Amazon][1]